-In our experiments the throughput reservation was effectively used to find outcomes with the desired network throughput.
-Note that, especially for large throughput reservations, the optimization procedure automatically found outcomes that divided flows into four categories according to their path costs.
-This demonstrates that our methodology is cost-aware, and that it guarantees fairness to all flows with the same path cost (if link capacity constraints do not interfere).
+Note that the throughput reservation was effectively used to find outcomes with the desired network throughput.
+On the other hand, especially for large throughput reservations, the optimization procedure automatically found outcomes that divided flows into four categories according to their path costs.
+This shows that the presented methodology is cost-aware, and that it is possible to guarantee fairness to all flows with the same path cost (if link capacity constraints do not interfere).
 For the lowest throughput reservation of $\eta_m^r = 500$ and r = 0.04, the outcome was close to a perfectly fair distribution.
-Thus methodology described in this paper, can offer the user an opportunity to choose from a large gamut of different outcomes and control the tradeoff between fairness and efficiency.
+Using the methodology described in this paper, the user can choose from a large number of different outcomes and control the trade-off between fairness and efficiency.